catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 * **Section C:** It might be a good idea to update the contact person for the parish.
 Select *Yes* if you want to update the contact person.
 * **Section F:** Select *No*.
 * **Section G:** Select *No*.
 * **Section H:** The nominated public officer’s details are included here.
-The position held is *Public Officer*.The nominated public officer needs to sign this document.
+The position held is *Public Officer*.
+The nominated public officer needs to sign this document.

 ### Lodging change of registration details form[​](https://handbook.melbournecatholic.org/contents/3-parish-operations.html#lodging-change-of-registration-details-form)